 Vivienne is a Reader and Senior Lecturer in Social Justice Journalism and Knowledge Exchange at London College of Communication, part of the University of Arts London.

 She founded the Refugee Journalism Project, an initiative that supports forcibly displaced and exiled journalists to re-connected with their careers in the UK.
 It focuses on helping them to become better connected within the industry, updating their journalistic skills and getting more of their voices into the mainstream media.
-Prior to joining academia, Vivienne worked as a producer with the BBC and as a print journalist.
+Prior to joining academia, Vivienne worked as a current affairs producer with the BBC and a news reporter with The Voice newspaper group.
 Her journalistic work has focused on issues such as deaths in custody, inequalities in the education system and miscarriages of justice.
 Vivienne is Fellow at the Royal Society of the Arts.
 She also sits on the committee of the Association for Journalism Education, a body that represents university educators in the UK and Ireland.

 Veronica Otero, Project Administrator

 Before joining the Refugee Journalism project, Veronica has worked at the Business and Innovation department at the London College of Communication (University of the Arts London), coordinating community engagement projects.

 Prior to this Veronica has worked for over 10 years in the voluntary sector.
 She has been involved with many environmental and social justice campaigns, providing support and advocacy services to disadvantaged and vulnerable groups, which included refugee and migrant people in various contexts and countries.

 Veronica graduated with a first class honours from BA Hons in Photojournalism and Documentary Photography from London College of Communication.
 Her documentary work focuses on culture, identity, environment, health and human rights.